 International European Interest Organisations (IEIO) and the JRC participate under the same conditions as legal entities from Member States.

-Specific targeted research projects will be open to participation of entities from non-associated third countries, with special provisions for possible Community financial support for entities belonging to certain groups of countries (see Annex I).
+Co-ordination actions will be open to participation of entities from non-associated third countries, with special provisions for possible Community financial support for entities belonging to certain groups of countries (see Annex I).

 2. ACTIVITIES